 New Hampshire College students are eligible to take courses at New Hampshire College and University Council (NHCUC) member institutions during the regular academic year.
-Courses must be approved in advance by the registrar and are subject to a space-available basis.
+Courses must be approved in advance by the registrar and are subject to available space.
 Courses completed at other institutions under the program are recorded on New Hampshire College transcripts, and grades are computed into the New Hampshire College average.
-Colleges participating in this program in addition to New Hampshire College are: Colby-Sawyer College, Daniel Webster College, Dartmouth College, Franklin Pierce College, Keene State College, New England College, Notre Dame College, Plymouth State College, Rivier College, St. Anselm College and the University of New Hampshire.
+Colleges participating in this program in addition to New Hampshire College are: Colby-Sawyer College, Daniel Webster College, Franklin Pierce College, Keene State College, New England College, Notre Dame College, Plymouth State College, Rivier College, St. Anselm College, the University of New Hampshire and the University of New Hampshire.
+Manchester.